zelrealm/sogamo-unity3d-library/README.md

 Event Data is _flushed_ (i.e transmitted) to the Sogamo server at several points:

 - When closing a session
-- If the periodic flush is enabled
+- Whenever the periodic flush is triggered (if it is enabled)
 - If the **Flush()** method is called

 ### Closing a Session ###